graemebalint/flask_api/README.md

 **Instructions:**

 1. If you're unfamiliar with API endpoints and want to test out this program, open the test link in your browser and then paste in 1 of the endpoints.
-For exampple, http://graemebalint.pythonanywhere.com/getall
+For example, http://graemebalint.pythonanywhere.com/getall
 2. I recommend testing /getall or /getrandom.
 The other endpoints require user input and the syntax may feel complicated.

 **Project goals:**